 From corn snakes to rosy boa color morphs, to a more dangerous Small Eyed snake, these creatures make truly fascinating pets.
-The corn snake is a popular beginner pet as they carry no venom, stay a relatively short 1.8 meters long, and comes in a variety of beautiful colors.
+The corn snake is a popular beginner pet as they carry no venom, stays a relatively short 1.8 meters long, and comes in a variety of beautiful colors.

 When taking on a snake there are several factors to consider, not least the fact that snakes can live up to 20 years old making them something of a long-term commitment.
 They are also excellent escape artists so creating a safe and secure environment for them is essential.